kyrelldixon/next-tailwind-typescript-starter/README.md

-# Tailwind CSS + TypeScript + Next.js Starter
+# Tailwind CSS + TypeScript + Next.js + Cypress Starter

 This is a lightweight starterkit / boilerplate to get up and running with Tailwind CSS, TypeScript and Next.js.

 ## Why make this boilerplate?

-Tailwind, Next.js, and TypeScript is an excellent stack for building web apps.
+Tailwind, Next.js, Cypress and TypeScript is an excellent stack for building web apps.
 The most annoying part of using the stack is setting it up every time, so I made an easy to use template that I and many others can use.

 ## Usage